ApayRus/EngEasy-content/pages/lessons/16-opposites/en.md

 She has an empty bag but I have a full bag.
 He has a heavy computer but I have a light computer.
 My clean phone is on the table.
-Your dirty car is at the house.
+Your dirty car is in the house.
 Our dry cups are hot.
 The wet glasses are cold.

 I have a hard chair and a soft bag.
-My easy book is at home.
+My easy book is in the library.
-His difficult book is at the library.
+His difficult book is from the library.
 The mountain is high.
 Is the mountain high?
 Yes, it is high.